Course Catalog » Course Listing for Nursing, Advanced Practice

 Restrictions: Open to PB-DNP students or with consent of instructor Activities: Direct - Seminar, Student - Seminar

 This seminar is taken concurrently with Common Symptom Assessment and Management, and provides specialty content necessary for family primary care nurse practitioners.
-Course content will utilie case presentations and other relevant learning strategies.
+Course content will utilize case presentations and other relevant learning strategies.

 222 Sexual and Reproductive Health Promotion (2 units) Winter